 - Re-usable Edge Form to create a realistic Rock Edge on concrete.

-- This form is designed to be used right in place to make cast-in-place concrete countertops, pool surround edging, bars, fireplace hearths, seating benches, and more.
+- This form is designed to be used right in place to make concrete steps, cast-in-place concrete countertops, pool surround edging, bars, fireplace hearths, seating benches, and more.

 - Made of extremely durable polyurethane that can flex and stay strong.